Looking for more data? We've identified these links to useful health-related data sets and data-rich sites.

 Tracks measures for programs of the Minnesota Department of Human Services (DHS), including programs for seniors, adults with disabilities, children's mental health screenings, and others.
 Tracks trends over time.

 Minnesota Public Health Data Access

 A data portal which provides access to Minnesota public health data about health, the environment, and other risk factors that may impact public health.
-Currently the topics covered include air quality, asthma hospitalizations, birth defects, cancer, childhood lead poisoning, chronic obstructive pulmonary disease, drinking water quality, heart attacks, carbon monoxide poisoning, and reproductive and birth outcomes.
-Interactive mapping is available for asthma hospitalizations and childhood lead poisoning data.
+Breakdowns include year, sex, education level, income, and age.
+The topics covered are air quality, asthma, birth defects, cancer, carbon monoxide poisoning, chemicals in people (biomonitoring), childhood immunizations, childhood lead poisoning, chronic obstructive pulmonary disease, developmental disabilities, drinking water quality, environmental tobacco smoke, heart attacks, heat-related illness, health insurance, obesity, oral health, pesticide poisonings, poverty and income, reproductive and birth outcomes, and smoking.
+Interactive mapping is available for some topics.